USA IMMIGRATION MEDICAL EXAMINATION

 Do NOT assume that you can substitute Td for Tdap or vice versa.

-If you do not have the vaccine records available from childhood, you can have a blood test to prove that you have been vaccinated.
-You can visit your Family Doctor or any medical clinic and request a blood test.
-Please note there is no blood test for (Tdap) Tetanus or Pertussis and the Flu shot has to be repeated annually.
-If you choose to have the Titer test, ensure that you receive the result prior to your arrival for the Immigration Medical.
-Please note that you must bring proof of all required vaccines.
+If you do not have the vaccine records available from childhood, you can have a blood test to prove immunity (titer test).
+You can visit your Family Doctor or any medical clinic and request a blood test for MMR, Varicella and Hepatitis B. Please note there is no blood test for (Tdap) Tetanus, diphtheria & Pertussis.
+If you choose to take the Titer test, ensure that you receive the result prior to your arrival for the Immigration Medical exam.
+You must bring proof of all required vaccines.
+In case you are unable to get the vaccines prior to your exam.
+We can administer all required vaccines at the time of exam.
+Kindly note vaccination fee will be applicable.
+Flu shot must be repeated annually.
+We highly recommend you bring flu shot record with you on the exam day.

 FINAL REPORT AND PICK UP

-PLEASE NOTE: Due to recent changes made by the US Consulate, your medical report will be emailed to the US Consulate in Montreal by our clinic.
+Due to recent changes made by the US Consulate, your medical report will be emailed to the US Consulate in Montreal by our clinic directly upon completion.
 Usually, it takes 4-5 business days to send the report.

-*You will receive a copy of your vaccination worksheet by email which will be for your personal records only.
+A copy of your vaccination worksheet will be emailed to applicant for the personal records only.

 TRAVEL CLINIC WEBSITES